-- Data – default we load all non-Forbidden scenarios as input data for Path History.
+- Data - default we load all non-Forbidden flows as input data for Path History.
 It is possible to load a log with traces.
 If you load a log with activities not found in the process model they are added to the model.

 - Traces - shows the sceanrios ordered by their likelihood.
 If loading a log of traces the data is analyzed and identical traces grouped together.

 - Activities - shows activities found in the process model or traces

 On the left you show the first selected flows as default.
 You can add more and more traces to the analysis ending up analyzing all the data.

 The most common path is shown with solid colors whereas un-common paths are shown with light colors.
 The end states are shown in square boxes whereas other transitions are shown with boxes with rounded corners.

 We notice that 88% of the traces take the path Fill out an expense report --> Approve --> Pay out.

 We notice that 6% af the traces result in the employee withdrawing the expense report.
 5% of the times they withdraw them before approval, and 1% after rejected by the manager.

 We also notice that 6% of the expense reports get rejected, but later gets approved and paid out.

 You can choose to hide activities from the analysis.
 If we choose to hide the Reject activity we get the following result: